Loncarich/Practice-Repo/github-workflow.md

 **Message Scrum Master on Slack before moving on!**

-10) AFTER ALL THIS, and ONLY after, submit pull request to the dev branch on the Github website: `git push *organization name* *dev*`
+10) AFTER ALL THIS, and ONLY after, submit pull request to the dev branch on the Github website...
+REMEMBER TO CHANGE BRANCH FROM MASTER TO DEV BRANCH!!!

 ###Keywords used on all commits!!!